raynaldmo/northwind-mongodb/README.md

 ## Installation Steps

-(Note: Of course [node] must be properly installed and working on your system for the following installation steps to work)
+### Get project files
+Download ZIP file or clone this repository. cd to directory where the files are installed on your system.

+Directory should contain the following:
+    $ ls
+    collections  Gruntfile.js  index.js  lib  LICENSE  package.json  README.md  scripts

+#### The following steps assume [node] and npm is installed and working
+on your system.

+### Install node modules
+    $ npm install

+### Install northwind executable
+Run the following.
+On unix systems, this will typically install the 'northwind' executable in /usr/bin or /usr/local/bin

+    $ npm install -g northwind-mongodb
+    or
+    $ sudo npm install -g northwind-mongodb

 ### Install grunt

 The [grunt] utility is used to create the mongodb Northwind database and collections used by this app.
-Run the following from any directory.
-On unix systems, this will typically install grunt in /usr/bin.
+On unix systems, this will typically install grunt in /usr/bin or /usr/local/bin

     $ npm install -g grunt-cli
     or
     $ sudo npm install -g grunt-cli

-### Install app modules
-cd to any directory of your choice and run the following:

-    $ npm install

-### Install app executable
-From any directory, run the following.
-On unix systems, this will typically install the 'northwind' executable in /usr/bin.

-    $ npm install -g northwind-mongodb
-    or
-    $ sudo npm install -g northwind-mongodb

 ## Import database and collections
 For this to work, you'll of course need to have mongodb installed on your system and have the mongod daemon running.
-From any directory run the
-following:

     $ grunt import --stack
     Running "mongoimport" task